 Based on technology, the mammography segment accounted for the significant share of the market due to the technological advancements in the mammography instruments, for instance, the introduction of the portable and digital mammography instruments are expected to aid the market growth further.
 The digital mammography equipment provides advantages such as reduced examination times and space requirement for data storage, consequently leading the tomography segment to witness lucrative growth as compared to other imaging systems.

 Regionally, North America held the largest market share due to the increased expenditure in the development of futuristic technologies coupled with the rising awareness amongst patients.
 Asia Pacific is expected to register the highest CAGR in the coming years.
-Acquisitions and new product development endeavours in the growing economies of India and China are expected to boost further the growth of the breast imaging market over the forecast period.
+Acquisitions and new product development endeavors in the growing economies of India and China are expected to boost further the growth of the breast imaging market over the forecast period.

 TOP COMPANIES IN THE MARKET